 The second type of group travel is slightly more predictable, in that you already know the people you are travelling with and, presumably, you tend to get on well.
 However, friendships may become strained while travelling, especially if you have never been on a trip together before.
 Each individual will have different aims for the trip, which could make enjoying everything together rather difficult.
 There will likely be some people that impose their preferences on the group, while others may feel that their opinions are just not being heard.
 Different people also have different energy levels, which means that achieving the right balance of activity and relaxation may be very difficult.

-Here are a few tips to help you get the most out of your group holiday and to use the opportunity to make and keep friends, rather than lose them!
+Here are a few tips to help you get the most out of group travel. they should encourage you to use the opportunity to make and keep friends, rather than lose them!

 - Be prepared for emergencies.
 Although you will be in the safe hands of a tour guide, there will still be occasions when you are separate from the group.
 So, make sure you carry maps, emergency phone numbers, taxi numbers and the contact details of the guide.
 Make sure your mobile phone is fully charged every day, even if you are not using it on a regular basis.
 Do some research on the area you are visiting so that you can make the most of your free time.